 Expanding for our Community

-A leader in visual art for 64 years, the Trout Museum of Art (TMA) is in a transformative era as we explore a new building project with a vision to build a state-of-the-art facility and community space that expands access to art and art education in the Fox Cities.
+A leader in visual art for 64 years, the Trout Museum of Art (TMA) is in a transformative era as we construct a new museum with a vision to build a state-of-the-art facility and community space that expands access to art and art education in the Fox Cities.
 The museum’s Board of Directors began searching for a new site in 2022 and has found a strong partnership with Lawrence University – another foundational institution in Appleton.
-The new site is slated for completion in Fall 2025.

 Photo by Danny Damiani, Lawrence University